JonScottLee/sf-food-trucks/README.md

 This app uses Nx to enforce separation of concerns, and provide future extensibility, especially for handling more robust data-fetching needs, as mentioned in previous section.
 Setting that aside, Nx provides some great CLI file generation abilities, and a very logical way to separate component libs from frontend apps.
 And it's build tools are very easy to use to boot.

+## Notes

+Not all pages in this app have unit tests written, as I feel that writing the tests for the most complex page is enough of a demonstration.
+In that vein, this app also has no e2e tests written, though I did choose to set up the project, albeit it uses a Cypress boilerplate, and I prefer Playwright.
+Future enhancement.

 ## Further help

 Visit the [Nx Documentation](https://nx.dev) to learn more.
 Contact the author of the repo re: questions about specific decisions -- he'd love to talk shop.